 Simple and Standard ACDP Attachments

 (1) Purpose.
-This rule allows DEQ to add new requirements to existing Simple or Standard ACDPs by assigning the source to an ACDP Attachment issued in accordance with section (2) of this rule.
-An ACDP Attachment would apply to an affected source until the new requirements are incorporated into the source’s Simple or Standard ACDP at renewal.
+This rule allows DEQ to add new requirements to existing Simple or Standard ACDPs by assigning the source to an ACDP Attachment issued under section (2).
+An ACDP Attachment would apply to an affected source until the new requirements are incorporated into the source’s Simple or Standard ACDP at the next permit renewal or at the time of permit modification.

 (2) ACDP Attachment issuance procedures:

-(a) An ACDP Attachment requires public notice and opportunity for comment in accordance with OAR 340 division 209 for Category II permit actions.
+(a) An ACDP Attachment requires public notice as a Category II permit action under OAR 340 division 209.

 (b) DEQ may issue an ACDP Attachment when there are multiple sources that are subject to the new requirements.